Get a 7-day free trial of Disney+

 The Incredible Dr. Pol can teach both kids and adults plenty about veterinary medicine, but it's important to note that it doesn't shy away from showing blood or animals in surgery, so we wouldn't recommend watching this with very young kids.
 Overall though, it's an often uplifting series that will delight animal lovers with the stomach to handle it.

 The only bad thing about So Weird is that it only lasted for three seasons.
 The show, which started airing in the late 90s, follows 14-year-old Fiona, who is on the road with her rock-star mum and uncovers paranormal phenomena during her travels.
 The cast includes Cara DeLizia, Mackenzie Phillips and Patrick Levis.

 Often compared to The X-Files, the first two seasons of So Weird are darker than your average Disney Channel series.
-DeLizia left after Season 2 and was replaced with Alexz Johnson, with the entire show having a lighter tone from that point on.
+DeLizia left after the second season and was replaced with Alexz Johnson, with the entire show having a lighter tone from that point on.
 Still, So Weird is a worthy binge even to this day, featuring complex mythology, likeable characters and original music.

 The nostalgia is strong with this one.
 X-Men: The Animated Series debuted in 1992 and was a fun animated introduction to the world of mutants.
 The show follows Charles Xavier and his band of mutants as they strike back against corrupt government agencies and the extremist Magneto.